fastlane/docs/docs/index.md

 If that doesn't help, please [submit an issue](https://github.com/fastlane/fastlane/issues) on GitHub and provide information about your setup, in particular the output of the `fastlane env` command.

-## System requirements

-Currently, _fastlane_ is officially supported to run on macOS.

-But we are working on 🐧 Linux and 🖥️ Windows support for parts of _fastlane_.
-Some underlying software like Xcode or iTunes Transporter is only available for macOS, but many other tools and actions can theoretically also work on other platforms.
-Please see [this Github issue for further information](https://github.com/fastlane/fastlane/issues/11687).

 ## _fastlane_ team

 <table>